Can't make it to Commencement 2016? WATCH THE LIVE WEBCAST starting Friday at 9 a.m.

 Students: Line up no later than 3:30 p.m. in the Spiro Sports Center gym.
 Dress in business attire.

-Faculty & deans: Line up no later than 3:30 p.m.
+Faculty & deans: Line up no later than 3:30 p.m. in the SSC Hospitality Room.
 Wear academic regalia.

-Students: Line up no later than 9:30 a.m. in the Spiro Sports Center gym.
-Wear proper academic attire, your cap and gown.
+Students: Line up no later than 9:30 a.m. in the Spiro Sports Center gym — and report to your row as shown on the master seating chart (which you can download here).
+Wear your cap and gown.

 Faculty & deans: Line up no later than 9:30 a.m. in the SSC Dance Studio.
 Wear academic regalia.

 Friday, May 20, 2016 is a special day.
 You will graduate!
 After four (or more) years of being a college student, your accomplishment will be recognized; you will receive your baccalaureate degree and be welcomed into "the company of educated men and women."

 Baccalaureate is a Latin word meaning the bachelor's degree, its literal meaning is bacca (berry) plus laureus (of laurel) - the kind of prize that ancient olympians received for winning a track or field event.
 The name remains although your prize is more valuable - a degree!
 For most of you, that degree represents a fair amount of hard work and sacrifice by many people; your parents and other members of your family, your teachers, probably some friends and, of course, yourself.
 Congratulations!

 A message from Provost Lily D. McNair: